 McCutcheon Halley acted as the planning consultant for a proposed mixed-use development at Shankill, Co.
 Dublin.
-The site occupies a pivotal position immediately north of Shankill Village and was formerly occupied by Supervalu and a number of independent retail units.
+The site occupies a pivotal position immediately north of Shankill Village and was formerly occupied by Supervalu and several independent retail units.

-The development brief was to provide for a sustainable and efficient use of this largely vacant site, and to improve the range of services available to Shankill and its environs.
-McCutcheon Halley initially advised the Client on the appropriate mix of uses required to satisfy the zoning objective for the site which seeks to “to protect, provide for and/or improve mixed-use neighbourhood centre facilities”.
+The development brief was to provide for sustainable and efficient use of this largely vacant site and to improve the range of services available to Shankill and its environs.
+McCutcheon Halley initially advised the Client on the appropriate mix of uses required to satisfy the zoning objective for the site which seeks to “protect, provide for and/or improve mixed-use neighbourhood centre facilities”.
 To inform the range of appropriate uses, McCutcheon Halley undertook an audit of the existing social infrastructure available in Shankill and this was used by the Client in their decision-making process.

 Pre-planning consultation was critical to the successful outcome of the application and McCutcheon Halley engaged extensively with the Planning Authority to ensure that concerns were addressed.

-• Mix of Uses – The scheme includes five uses that will promote both daytime and evening use, thus ensuring a diversity of use to promote the vitality of the site;
+The scheme includes five uses that will promote both daytime and evening use, thus ensuring a diversity of use to promote the vitality of the site.

-• Connectivity with Shankill Village – the site’s location, at the edge of the village, represented a significant opportunity to consolidate and enhance Shankill.
-The design incorporates a public plaza with soft landscaping treatment to the southwest, to form an improved physical and visual link with the village;
+The site’s location, at the edge of the village, represented a significant opportunity to consolidate and enhance Shankill.
+The design incorporates a public plaza with soft landscaping treatment to the southwest, to form an improved physical and visual link with the village.

-• Permeability – the site is an island surrounded by roads, existing pedestrian access points were retained, and two additional pedestrian/cyclist routes are incorporated in the design.
+The site is an island surrounded by roads, existing pedestrian access points were retained, and two additional pedestrian/cyclist routes are incorporated into the design.
 Increasing permeability and connectivity between the surrounding residential areas and the village centre will provide easier pedestrian and cyclist access, thus aiding consolidation and ensuring the primacy of the village core.

-• Interaction with Road Improvement Scheme – A Road Improvement scheme was prepared by DLRCC, which includes an upgrade to the Shanganagh Road (R119).
-As part of the scheme a retaining wall was proposed immediately to the west of the application area.
+A Road Improvement scheme was prepared by DLRCC, which includes an upgrade to the Shanganagh Road (R119).
+As part of the scheme, a retaining wall was proposed immediately to the west of the application area.
 The proposed site layout has taken cognisance of the location of the retaining wall and it is accommodated within the design.
 This ensures that the proposed development does not compromise the road scheme.